pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 [Here's a tutorial on CE scripting by Swashed](https://youtu.be/DWd1ltJXaRk).<br />
 [Here's a tutorial on CE scripting by Intigriti](https://youtu.be/Qfts3aGaBk4) - recommended

+**Critical warning for Unreal games:** When creating AOB/Code Injection scripts in Cheat Engine, you'll often see instructions from `vcruntime` (Visual C++ runtime) when viewing the disassembly. **DO NOT inject code there.** Injecting into vcruntime will crash the game instantly because you're hooking shared runtime functions used by the entire engine.
+Always make sure you're injecting into game-specific code, not engine/runtime code.

 ## Types of Cheats

 There are multiple ways to build cheats.
 Here are the main types:

 **External Cheats** - Run as a separate process.
 Read/write memory from outside the game using [Windows API](https://learn.microsoft.com/en-us/windows/win32/) (`ReadProcessMemory`, `WriteProcessMemory`).
 Easier to develop, easier to detect.

-**Internal Cheats** - Injected directly into the game process ([DLL injection](https://en.wikipedia.org/wiki/DLL_injection)).
+**Internal Cheats** - **Internal Cheats** - Injected directly into the game process (DLL injection).
 Can hook game functions, access internal structures directly.
 Harder to develop, harder to detect.
+DLL injection means loading your own DLL (dynamic link library) into the game's process memory.
+Common methods include LoadLibrary injection and Manual Map injection.
+Once injected, your code runs inside the game's process and has full access to everything.
+Search "DLL injection tutorial" or "Manual Map injection" to learn more about the technical details.

 **Kernel Cheats** - Run in kernel mode ([Ring 0](https://en.wikipedia.org/wiki/Protection_ring)).
 Can bypass most anti-cheats.
 Requires driver development knowledge.
 This is advanced and extremely complex - don't start here.